oestradiol/bsky-post-notifs-bot/README.md

 <details>
    <summary><b><i>What should I do if the bot is not sending notifications?</b></i></summary>
 Check the logs for errors.
 Ensure it has the correct permissions and that the environment variables are properly set.
+Also make sure the receiver is following the bot, or has DMs opened, or else the bot cannot contact them.
 </details>

 <details>